My lover speaks; he says to me, Arise, my beloved,

 John 18, 37

 In our case, we can apply the dictum “actions speak louder than words.”
 But with respect to our Lord, by his divinity, it might be more accurate of us to say that his words speak louder than his actions.
 Every miracle Jesus performed during his public ministry out of compassion for the needy bore testimony to the truth of his divine word.
 Now, the supernatural deeds of our Lord mustn’t be underestimated considering his teachings, but the fact remains Jesus was condemned to death for blasphemy by the Sanhedrin and not for the performance of miracles.
 His death sentence was sealed, when he declared to the chief priest Caiaphas: “You have said so.
-But I tell you: From now on you will see the Son of Man seated at the right hand of the Power and coming on the clouds of heaven” (Mt 26:64).
-Our Lord was crucified for affirming his divinity notwithstanding any of his miraculous deeds which the scribes and Pharisees had already dismissed as works of the Devil (Mt 12: 22-37).
+But I tell you: From now on you will see the Son of Man seated at the right hand of the Power and coming on the clouds of heaven” (Matthew 26:64).
+Our Lord was crucified for affirming his divinity notwithstanding any of his miraculous deeds which the scribes and Pharisees had already dismissed as works of the Devil (Matthew 12: 22-37).

 You stretch out your hand and save me,